boazbk/crypto/lec_00_0_foreword.md

         Justifying our "axiom" of pseudo-random generators by deriving it from a weaker assumption.

--   Part III: Pubic key encryption
+-   Part III: Public key encryption

     1.  **Public key cryptography and the obfuscation paradigm:** How did Diffie, Hellman, Merkle, Ellis even dare to *imagine* the possibility of